 “Moorgate Street” physically located in Toongabbie North West to Sydney is a perfectly normal suburban street with an attached culdisac.
 This 5 minute track is a drone track with pulsing synth like sounds, hiss that continuously build up with s slightly harsher drone becoming the central tone under which the pulsing drones continue.

 “Henry Lawson Ave” concludes the Ep.
-Physically located in the North side of Sydney, where Macmahons Point Jetty is and parallel to the Sydney Harbor Bridge, the track starts with a looping almost idling car sound that lays a rhythmic foundation before reverberating loops of piano, filter in and out and are warped giving an additional off kilter rhythm which continues on as the original idling rhythm dissipates.
+Physically located in the North side of Sydney, where Macmahons Point Jetty is and parallel to the Sydney Harbour Bridge, the track starts with a looping almost idling car sound that lays a rhythmic foundation before reverberating loops of piano, filter in and out and are warped giving an additional off kilter rhythm which continues on as the original idling rhythm dissipates.

 The Ep is only 16 minutes in length, so it gives the listener a taste of the artist’s sound.
 There are also some other tracks up on Soundcloud which include Disquiet Junto Project tracks, for people to pursue more.